 Col. Lawrence Wilkerson, who served as Secretary of State Colin Powell’s chief of staff, was well aware of Feith’s Israeli orientation, stating in regard to him and his associate David Wurmser: “A lot of these guys, including Wurmser, I looked at as card-carrying members of the Likud Party, as I did with Feith...I often wondered if their primary allegiance was to their own country or to Israel.
 That was the thing that troubled me, because there was so much that they said and did that looked like it was more reflective of Israel’s interest than our own.”

 Richard Perle not only expounded Zionist views but also had close connections with Israel, being a board member of the Jerusalem Post and having worked as a lobbyist for the Israeli weapons manufacturer Soltam.
 According to author Seymour Hersh, while Perle was a congressional aide to the late Sen. Henry Jackson (D-WA), FBI wiretaps had picked up Perle providing classified information from the National Security Council to the Israeli Embassy (see “Where Are They Now?
 A Rogues’ Gallery of American Israel-Firsters,” Sept./Oct.
-2008 Washington Report, p.
+2008 Washington Report on Middle East Affairs, p.
 14).
 In 1983 Perle was the subject of a New York Times investigation into a charge that he recommended a weapons purchase from an Israeli company whose owners had paid him a consultancy fee of $50,000 two years earlier.
 In 1987, he was investigated for possible ties to the Israeli espionage case involving Jonathan Pollard.
 Though not accused of any crime, Perle resigned from the government.

 According to Richard Clarke, who was a counter-terrorism adviser early in the Bush administration, Wolfowitz and other neocons in the administration were fixated on Iraq as the greatest terrorist threat to the U.S. When, in April 2001, the White House convened a top-level meeting to discuss terrorism, Wolfowitz expressed the view that Saddam Hussain was a far more important subject than al-Qaeda, which had been Clarke’s focus.
 According to Clarke, Wolfowitz said he could not “understand why we are beginning by talking about this one man bin Laden.
 The real threat, Wolfowitz insisted, was state-sponsored terrorism orchestrated by Saddam.”